-The Project Director, by written notice, may terminate this contract, in whole or in part, when it is in the best interest of the State.
-In the absence of a breach of contract by the contractor, the State is liable only for payment in accordance with the payment provisions of this contract for services rendered before the effective date of termination.
+The Project Director, by written notice, may terminate this contact, in whole or in part, when it is in the best interest of the State.
+The State is liable only for payment in accordance with the payment provision of this contract for services rendered before the effective date of termination.